Chaos to Order: A Label Propagation Perspective on Source-Free Domain Adaptation: Conclusions

 \section{Conclusions}

-In this paper, we propose a novel approach called Adaptive Local Transfer (ALT), which tries to achieve efficient feature clustering from the perspective of label propagation.
-ALT divides the target data into inner and outlier samples based on the adaptive threshold of the learning state, and applies a customized learning strategy to fit the data properties best.
+In this paper, we propose a novel approach called Chaos to Order (CtO), which tries to achieve efficient feature clustering from the perspective of label propagation.
+CtO divides the target data into inner and outlier samples based on the adaptive threshold of the learning state, and applies a customized learning strategy to fit the data properties best.
 To mitigate the source bias, on the one hand, considering the clustering affinity, we propose Adaptive Local-consistency Regularization (ALR) to reduce spurious clustering by re-weighting neighbors.
 On the other hand, Adaptive Input-consistency Regularization (AIR) is used at outlier points to propagate structural information from high-density to low-density regions, thus achieving high accuracy with respect to the ground truth labels.
 Moreover, this co-training process can encourage positive clustering and combat spurious clustering.
 The experimental results of three popular benchmarks verify that our proposed model outperforms the state-of-the-art in various SFDA tasks.
-For future work, we plan to extend our ALT method to source-free open-set and partial-set domain adaptation.
+For future work, we plan to extend our CtO method to source-free open-set and partial-set domain adaptation.